How To Get Rid of Head Lice – Fast!

-Oh Head Lice, just the words make my head itch and my skin crawl!
-What parent doesn’t dread the walk of shame into the pharmacy to get the treatment.
-Can we please just get this straight, if your child catches Head Lice, it does not mean they don’t have good hygiene or that you are a bad mom!
+Oh head lice, hearing just the words make my head itch and my skin crawl!
+What parent doesn’t dread the walk of shame into the pharmacy to get the treatment?
+Can we please just get this straight, if your child catches head lice, it does not mean they don’t have good hygiene or that you are a bad mom!
 In fact, it probably means just the opposite because lice can attach easier to clean hair and children catch it from other children.
 It probably means that your child is a friendly child with good hygiene habits.
 So no more shame mom!
 You have been doing a good job and you’ve got this challenge too!

 Here’s how to get rid of those nasty bugs & itchy head:

 - Listerine (Generic is just fine and Spearmint flavor is best because bugs hate the smell)

 - spray bottle

 - Douse your child’s hair in the Listerine until it is completely saturated and then put on the shower cap so that the cap forms a tight seal.
 Keep this on for at least an hour.
 You can let your kids watch a movie with their caps on and then removed it when the movie is over.
 They will be dead lice all over the inside of the bag!
 Yuck but YAY!

 - Rinse your child’s head and then apply white vinegar to your child’s entire scalp.
 Put the shower cap back on and make sure the seal is tight.
 (You probably want to rinse the cap first to get the dead bugs off.
 Did I mention yuck?)
 Again let this stay for at least an hour.

 - Use a “lice remover comb” to comb through the hair.
 If you don’t have a comb and don’t have time to order one, then use tweezers.
 Start at the top of the scalp & work your way down.
 Keep a towel handy, you’ll need it to wipe off the comb often.
 Go through all parts of the hair at least 3 times or until you can comb through without getting any bugs or eggs.